peteroupc/encoding/api/com.upokecenter.text.Encodings.md

  changing aliases of a character encoding to a standardized name. </p> <p>In several Internet specifications, this name is known as a "charset" parameter.
-In HTML and HTTP, for example, the "charset" parameter indicates the encoding used to represent text in the HTML page, text file, etc.</p>
+In HTML and HTTP, for example, the "charset" parameter indicates the encoding used to represent text in the HTML page, text file, or other document.</p>

 **Parameters:**